 Please excuse me while I leave the room and scream thousands of colorful metaphors into a pillow so I don’t “accidentally” stab you in the eye with a fork.

-Yeah, because writing a blog is totally the same as flawlessly plotting a full length novel, creating amazing and noteworthy character and story arches, and perfecting details and dialogue. *eyeroll*
+Yeah, because writing a blog is totally the same as flawlessly plotting a full length novel, building an amazing and interesting world, creating pop-off-the-page, noteworthy character and story arches, and perfecting details and dialogue.

 “I should write a book.
 I’ve got so many best sellers in my mind.”

 Yes, because becoming the next J.K Rowling, Nicholas Sparks, or Stephanie Meyer happens every day and writing a best seller is just that easy.
 I guess I’m just doing something wrong.

 “You write romance novels?
 Oh, so your stories are just nothing but smut.” scrunches nose like they just smelled something rotten.
 “You and 50 Shades of Grey are what’s wrong with the world.”

 Well, thanks for lumping me in with all romance novels and stereotyping me all in the same comment.

 For the record, my stories are sweet and actually have a story to them, but I guess you’d know that if you bought the darn book.

 Huh.
 That’s odd.
 When you say “hate” I hear the words “slap me”.
 It’s so weird.

 “Does your husband help you with those love scenes?”